Catalan orthography: Circumflex

-The circumflex is seldom used in modern Catalan and Valencian, nonetheless it has been used in the beginning of the 19th century by Antoni Febrer i Cardona to represent schwa in the Balearic subdialects.
+The circumflex is rarely used in modern Catalan and Valencian, nonetheless it has been used in the beginning of the 19th century by Antoni Febrer i Cardona to represent schwa in the Balearic subdialects.
 According to the Diccionari català-valencià-balear, in modern times there are some cases where the circumflex can be used to indicate silent etymological sounds (similar to French) or a contraction.
-Contrary to the restrictions of the acute and grave accent, the circumflex can be used with all vowels â ê î ô û, the most common, especially in Valencian, being â (i.e. due to the elision of /d/), e.g. mascletâes (instead of mascletades 'pyrotechnic festivals'), anâ (instead of anar 'to go'), témê (instead of témer 'to fear'), sortî (instead of sortir 'to exit'), pâ ('to', preposition in colloquial Valencian).
+Contrary to the restrictions of the acute and grave accent, the circumflex can be used with all vowels â ê î ô û, the most common, especially in Valencian, being â (i.e. due to the elision of /d/), e.g. mascletâes (instead of mascletades 'pyrotechnic festivals'), anâ (instead of anar 'to go'), témê (instead of témer 'to fear'), sortî (instead of sortir 'to exit'), pâ (instead of per 'for' akin to Colloquial Spanish 'pa' from para 'for').

 Diaeresis

 The diaeresis has two different uses: to mark hiatus over ï, ü, and to mark that u is not silent in the groups gü, qü.

 If a diaeresis appears over an i or u that follows another vowel, it denotes a hiatus, examples: